 Sarah brings ten years of progressive hands-on experience in water, sanitation, and hygiene, disaster risk reduction programing, and management both in international humanitarian response and development contexts.
 Sarah is well versed with community-based participatory approaches for social behavior change.
 She has bachelor’s degree in Public Administration and Management, and Master of Arts in Development Studies.
+Over the past 10 years Sarah has worked in management positions for Save the Children, Plan International, and International Rescue Committee in Uganda and Liberia.

 Working with The Water Trust creates a heart of passion, desire and willingness in me to understand people’s ways of life so to improve their sanitation behavior which helps me to realize my career goals and ways of working with people from different background and culture.